wormeyman/factorio-docker/README.md

 ## Customize configuration files

 Out-of-the box, factorio does not support environment variables inside the configuration files.
-A workaround is the usage of `envsubst` which generates the configuration files dynamically during startup.
+A workaround is the usage of `envsubst` which generates the configuration files dynamically during startup from environment variables set in docker-compose:

-Example for server-settings.json:
+Example which replaces the server-settings.json:

 	factorio_1: